 As my skills grew, and I learned more about what type of retro bicycles were out there, I began to be more picky about what project I would undertake.
 The fact that my bicycle collection grew out of control didn’t help either.

-I sold a bunch of bicycles I’d lost interest in and we’re taking up space and focused on dream projects.
+I sold a bunch of bicycles I’d lost interest in and we’re taking up space and focusing on dream projects.
 After an almost year-long search I finished my holy triangle of retro mountain bikes (rigid, hardtail, full-suspension) with a stunning Koga Miyata Skyrunner Carbolite.

-I would be the most expensive initial purchase at €500 and the fastest restoration.
+It would be the most expensive initial purchase at €500 and the fastest restoration.
 I got it up and running within a week.
 A set of new René Herse Humptulips Ridge tires, pair of new shifter cables, degreasing and re-greasing sticky mtb shifters, overhauling the headset, fixing the pedals, and a solid cleaning of the drivetrain did the trick.

 I celebrated my anniversary riding this bike.
 Its purchase and relatively smooth repair feels like the culmination of the year-long journey I have undertaken with my little bicycle adventure.